 Diagnosis

-Your health care provider asks about your symptoms and medical history and does a physical exam.
-You also might have tests to rule out other medical problems that can cause similar symptoms.
+Your healthcare professional asks about your symptoms and medical history and does a physical exam.
+You also might have tests to rule out other medical problems that can cause the same symptoms.

 Tests

-Blood tests can help determine whether another condition, such as an autoimmune condition or a connective tissue disease, is causing Raynaud's.
+Blood tests can help find out whether another condition, such as an autoimmune condition or a connective tissue disease, is causing Raynaud's.
 Blood tests for Raynaud's might include:

 • Antinuclear antibodies test, also called an ANA test.
 A positive test result often means that your immune system is mistakenly attacking body tissue.
 This is called an autoimmune reaction.
 Such immune system activity is common in people who have connective tissue diseases or other autoimmune disorders.